 How Does Nattokinase Work in the Body?

-Nattokinase has the distinct ability to breaks down the adhesive substance that makes arterial plaque very sticky.
-In this way, it supports a preventative and reversing effect on blood clotting and plaque build up in the arteries.
+Nattokinase is also categorized as fibrinolytic protease, which is an enzyme whose basic function is to hydrolyze or break down proteins.
+Because proteins have a fairly complex structure, they require enzymes to break them down into absorbable and digestible individual amino acid units.
+Nattokinase has the distinct ability to break down the adhesive protein substance that makes arterial plaque very sticky.
+In this way, it supports a preventative and reversing effect on blood clotting and plaque build up in the arteries.[2, 3]

-Every day human beings eat large amounts of foods that can lead to an increase in redness and unhealthy levels of cholesterol.
-This sets up a paradigm which puts humans are at high risk for blood clot, heart disease and stroke.
-Nattokinase is one type of enzyme that can break down these clots by directly cleaving the bonds of the fibrin protein components and also by hastening the production of the body’s own fibrin buster (plasmin), without many of the negative side effects of pharmaceutical drugs.
+Every day, people eat foods that can lead to an increase in body inflammation and unhealthy levels of cholesterol.
+This sets up a paradigm which puts humans are at high risk for blood clot, heart disease, and stroke.[1, 2] Nattokinase is one type of enzyme that can break down these clots by directly cleaving the bonds of the fibrin protein components and also by hastening the production of the body’s fibrin buster (plasmin) without many of the negative side effects of pharmaceutical drugs.[3, 4]

-What Are The Health Benefits of Nattokinase?
+What Are the Health Benefits of Nattokinase?

-- May help prevent heart attack and stroke – Studies have shown that Nattokinase helps break up and dissolve blood clots.
-In fact, research confirms that it holds four times more fibrinolytic activity than plasmin, the body's natural anti-clotting agent.
+- May help prevent heart attack and stroke.
+Studies have shown that nattokinase helps break up and dissolve blood clots.[3, 4] In fact, research confirms that it holds four times more fibrinolytic activity than plasmin, the body's natural anti-clotting agent.

 How to Read the Units of Measurement for Nattokinase

-Where Can I Find The Best Source of Nattokinase?
+Where Can I Find the Best Source of Nattokinase?

-VeganZyme™ is the most advanced full-spectrum systemic and digestive enzyme formula in the world and is free from fillers and toxic compounds.
+VeganZyme is the most advanced full-spectrum systemic and digestive enzyme formula in the world and is free from fillers and toxic compounds.
 This formula contains digestive enzymes, which help digest fats (lipids), sugars, proteins, carbohydrates, gluten, fruits and vegetables, cereals, legumes, bran, nuts and seeds, soy, dairy, and all other food sources.

-- Sumi H, Hamada H, Nakanishi K, Hiratani H. Enhancement of the fibrinolytic activity in plasma by oral administration of nattokinase.
+- Sumi H, et al. "Enhancement of the fibrinolytic activity in plasma by oral administration of nattokinase."
 Acta Haematol.
-1990;84(3):139-43.
+1990;84(3),139-43.

-- Suzuki Y, Kondo K, Matsumoto Y, Zhao BQ, Otsuguro K, Maeda T, Tsukamoto Y, Urano T, Umemura K. Dietary supplementation of fermented soybean, natto, suppresses intimal thickening and modulates the lysis of mural thrombi after endothelial injury in rat femoral artery.
+- Suzuki Y, et al. "Dietary supplementation of fermented soybean, natto, suppresses intimal thickening and modulates the lysis of mural thrombi after endothelial injury in rat femoral artery."
 Life Sci.
-2003 Jul 25;73(10):1289-98.
+2003;73(10),1289-98.